aftab-rishad/chichut/README.md

 ### 4. Product Management (CRUD)

 * Vendors can **create**, **edit**, **delete**, and **manage** products with images.
+* Vendors can generate smart product titles and descriptions using AI.

 ### 5. Shopping Cart & Checkout